Categories: Instruction and information

 work-hardened pieces.
 Lead has a rating of 1.5.
 The

-rubbing a silver or gold piece can leave fine scratches.
-Most of us don't have access to testing equipment like this but
+Most of us don't have access to sophisticated testing equipment but

-a little common sense and some known samples can help rule out some fakes.
-Machines like this start around $1000.
+common sense and some known purity samples help identify fakes.

 PROS: Not many; it will rule out